 In 2018, she took the top spot in three floor exercise routines, again scoring perfect marks.
 For those who follow the sport, Ohashi’s 2019 viral performance is no longer a surprise.
 Katelyn Ohashi Injuries In April 2013, she had shoulder surgery, which prevented her from competing for the rest of the year.

 When she was interviewed a year later at the 2014 WOGA Classic, Ohashi expressed doubts about competing at the international elite level after her injury.
 She suffered from two torn shoulders and a spine injury that required surgery later, and could only compete again in 2015.

 In one of her competitions as a fresh member of the UCLA Bruins gymnastics team 2015-2016, she met an accident, sustaining a sternal fracture and had to recover for one month.
 Katelyn Ohashi’s Health Issues Apart from an eating disorder, Katelyn overcame a skin condition called granuloma annulare, characterized by raised, reddish or skin-colored lesions in a ring-like pattern.

 While it mostly forms on a person’s hands and feet, hers was predominantly on the stomach.
-'I used to feel ashamed.
-I didn't like posting pictures in my swimsuit or showing my stomach.
-But now I feel like it's important to show it because so many people try to hide it,' Ohashi stated.
+“I used to feel ashamed.
+I didn't like posting pictures in my bathing suit or showing my stomach.
+But now I feel like it's important to show it because so many people try to hide it,” Ohashi stated.

 She also felt glad to have inspired a person with the same condition to show off her affected skin.
 Ulcerative colitis is another health problem this decorated gymnast suffers from, which she said was likely due to stress from several years of competing.